When Excel Hits Its Limit: 10 Reasons Excel Gurus Should Embrace Access

 The Access Advantage: Access can act as a central repository that links data from various sources—whether other Access databases, Excel files, or even SQL Server—providing a unified view that’s easier to manage.

-10. Scalability and Future-Proofing: Building for Growth
+10. Scalability: Building for Growth

 The Excel Challenge: As your business or projects grow, maintaining a complex, monolithic Excel workbook can become unsustainable.
 Adding new features or accommodating more data may require a complete overhaul.